rroethle7474/PlayerApi/README.md

 ## Support Details for Developers
 - **Player Data Endpoint**:
-  - The `/playerdata/` endpoint accepts a player name parameter and an optional position parameter.
+  - The `/api/player` endpoints handle player-related operations
   - It determines if a player is eligible to be kept based on specific criteria:
     - Pitchers: Must have pitched at least 50 innings
     - Hitters: Must have at least 130 at-bats

 - **Upload Endpoint**:
-  - The `/upload` endpoint processes image files using OCR (Optical Character Recognition) to extract text.
+  - The `/api/document` endpoints process image files using OCR (Optical Character Recognition) to extract text.
   - It uses Pytesseract and PIL to process the uploaded images.

 - **Error Handling**:
   - The API returns appropriate HTTP error codes and messages when issues occur.

 - **Development Tips**:
-  - Use the debug mode with `--reload` flag during development for auto-reloading.
+  - The application runs in debug mode by default during development for auto-reloading.
-  - For local testing, ensure CORS is properly configured if accessing from a different domain.
+  - CORS is enabled for all routes to allow cross-origin requests.
   - When working with the MLB-StatsAPI, review their documentation for additional query parameters.